MicrosoftDocs/mixed-reality/mixed-reality-docs/holographic-frame.md

 ### Fragments

 In the HoloLens game Fragments, you living room is transformed into virtual crime scene showing clues and evidence, as well as a virtual meeting room, where you talk with characters that sit on your chairs and lean on your walls.

+**Fragments was designed to take place in a user's home, with characters interacting with real-world objects and surfaces.**

 ![Fragments was designed to take place in a user's home, with characters interacting with real-world objects and surfaces.](images/fragments-750px.jpg)